FabianVegaA/sigmaF/README.md

 ```

-For know other examples of the implementations you can go to [e.g.](egs)
+To know other examples of the implementations, you can go to [e.g.](egs)

 ---
 ## Feedback
-Feedback is very appreciated, reach out to me on [Twitter](https://twitter.com/fabianmativeal) or submit a new issue.
+I would really appreciatte your feedback.
+You can submit a new issue, or reach out me on [Twitter](https://twitter.com/fabianmativeal).
 ## Contribute
 This is an **opensource** project, so everybody can contribute and be part of the community of [**SigmaF**](https://twitter.com/fabianmativeal/status/1385762245246922752).